damca/dotfiles/README.md

 chsh -s /usr/local/bin/bash
 ```

-NOTE: I had to log out and login for the effects to take place.
+NOTE: you will have to log out and log back in for the effect to take place.

 Now you can close and reopen your terminal.
 With just those few commands, you should be using with the latest version of your shell.
 You can double-check the version you’re using with the command echo $BASH_VERSION.
 Or, if you’ve installed Zsh, you can use the command echo $ZSH_VERSION to do the same.
 That’s it for installing your brand-new shell.
 Let’s take a look at how to keep it up-to-date with the help of Homebrew.